2. Open your application.

 2. Import the "edges.csv" file and the "nodes.csv" file.
 If you come to my workshop "Introduction to Network Analysis," I will give you sample edges and nodes files.
+If you are trying this out asynchronously, here is some sample data to use.
 If you're using your own data, read below:

 You will need to create two .csv files: a node table and an edge table.
 Excel files automatically save by default as .xlsx format.
 In order to get the .csv format, save the file as .csv when you click "Save as."

 In general, here is a bit about the difference between nodes and edges: